 The R-Board does not have the resources to sort recyclables.
 The single-stream recyclables are loaded onto trucks for separation at other facilities.

 Being good to the environment comes down to the 3 R’s

 Reduce: Be a savvy consumer and reduce the amount you contribute to waste.
 Avoid single-serve containers like juice boxes and water bottles.

 Reuse: Plastic bottles can be refilled with filtered tap water, peanut butter jars can become storage containers for nuts and bolts in the garage, clothing can be donated, handed down, or reborn as cleaning towels.
 Trade in plastic grocery bags for a reusable shopping bag.

 Recycle: Everything that you can from paper to plastic to bottles and cans and appliances!

-Other Thoughts: reduce waste by using reusable shopping bags.
+Reduce waste by using reusable shopping bags.
 From time to time, we give bags out at events we attend.
-You might have seen someone carrying one.
-They are blue and say “BYOB – Bring Your Own Bag”.

 The R-Board reuses the yard waste that people bring to the landfill.
 When it is shredded as mulch we give it away, spread it on our roadways to keep garbage trucks from getting stuck on the mud on rainy days, and add it to our compost mix.
 We also use broken concrete, asphalt, and other materials to build our roadways.